jmansar/SemanticComparisonExtensions/README.md

 ## Additional features
 ### Logging
 The extensions methods provide diagnostic messages that are meant to help identify the exact item that is equal/not equal in the object graph.
-By default the logging is performed to the debug output.
+By default the logging is performed to the trace output.
 However, you can provide your own implementation of the message writer by implementing **IDiagnosticsWriter** interface and assigning it to the **DiagnosticsWriterLocator.DiagnosticsWriter**.

 [SemanticComparison]:http://www.nuget.org/packages/SemanticComparison